Julianne2025/Data-Analytics-Portfolio/README.md

 ***Freight Spend Analysis***

-This freight spend data comes from one large weekly consolidated freight invoice csv file that contained over 3500 freight invoices.
+This freight spend data comes from one large weekly consolidated freight invoice file that contained over 3500 freight invoices.

 I imported this freight invoice and freight COA table into Power BI from SQL Server as fact and COA tables.
 DAX measures are included.